VeerendraJagadale/kibo-fulfillment-workflows/docs/Quick-Start-Guide.md

     ```bash
     git clone https://github.com/KiboSoftware/kibo-fulfillment-workflows.git
     ```
-4. The project will be downloaded to your local machine, setting the stage for importing it into jBPM Business Central.
+4. The project will be downloaded to your local machine, ready for use within jBPM Business Central.

 ## Step 5: Import the Kibo Fulfillment Workflows Project into Business Central